search-companion/companion-demo/README.md

 This hawtio console also allows you to inspect the details and metrics of the different camel routes via the "Camel" tab.

-2) the karaf CLI client for the companion_karaf container:
+2) the karaf CLI client for the companion_karaf container (with username=karaf and password=karaf):
 ```
-docker exec -it companion_karaf client
+ssh karaf@localhost -p 8101
 ```
 At the prompt of the karaf client, look at the log via the "log:tail" or the "log:display" (or using the "ld" alias) command:
 ```